msteenhagen/opera-ficta/fictionalworks.md

 It is the fourth assumption that is the controversial one.
 Can we can actually perform _The Trials_?
 It could be suggested that because _The Trials_ is a _particular_ (cf. 2,3), and to wit a fictional one, at best the real world can include a play that is just like _The Trials_, in the way Pierre Menard's story is just like Cervantes' _Don Quixote_ but not the same story.

-This line of reasoning can only be confidently maintained when an over-generalisation is made.
 It is true that a _particular_ building erected in a fiction cannot be also erected in the actual world.
 It could be thought that at best we can make things that resemble the fictional entity.
 As a consequence of her fictionality, we can safely infer that the particular sales booth she constructed similarly does not and cannot exist in the actual world.
 At best we could encounter a sales booth quite like it, just as they could be persons in the actual world quite like Briony.
 But those very particulars are 'encapsulated' in the world of fiction.
 We cannot make the fictional entity.
 The example shows no transfer.
 No transfer, only resemblance.

 Now it is true that the example deals with repeatable works, but also for repeatable works it seems that the reasoning holds.
-Similarly etching, for instance.
+Take an etching, for instance.
 This is what leads to confidence.

-Indeed, Plays, novels, and operas  are repeatables, fictional novels, plays, and operas can be printed, performed and sung in real life.
+Plays, novels, and operas are _allographic_ repeatables, to use Goodman's term.
+Fictional novels, plays, and operas can be printed, performed and sung in real life.
 What may at first sight seem an _obstacle_ to their repetition in the real world, the fact that they are created merely in a fiction, is not an obstacle.

-But with a play.

 Role of notation.
 That is what underpins the overgeneralisation, it ignores the role for notation in the generation of particulars of a type.
 Walters puts it nicely when he writes that for works as created types, "Further tokens can be generated, then, either by copying existing tokens, or else by producing tokens according to a recipe, or from storage."
 The point is that when such a type is  created in a fiction, it is not possible to copy it because of a historical discontinuity, but it is possible to produce a token according to a recipe.
 We need not follow Goodman in thinking that 'following a recipe' can be done quite accidentally, and instead may still assume that there is an important role for the intention of the individual who follows the recipe (e.g. produces a series of sounds that conform to a score).